Is It Better to Put a Large Down Payment on a House?

 VA loans are known for being available exclusively to veterans, while USDA loans are only for people who want to buy in rural (or sometimes suburban) regions.
 FHA loans, however, are generally open for almost anyone who is buying a house for the first time.

-The minimum down payment for a first-time home depends on the type of loan you get.
-Here’s a quick run-through of the most common types of loans:
+The minimum down payment for a first-time home depends on the type of loan programs or alternative financing programs available to you.
+Here’s a quick run-through of the most common types of loan programs:

 - FHA Loans: 3.5 percent.
 By and large, the most popular way to afford a first-time home, FHA loans are an excellent choice for people who want to have a lower down payment but can’t quite qualify for a HomeReady or USDA loan.